0x5d/0x5d.github.io/content/posts/ext-sort/index.en.md

 ./target/release/ext-sort gen --file data.txt --size 107374182400  176.07s user 21.10s system 924% cpu 21.323 total
 ```

-That's 4 seconds more than fio, which is a little bit of overhead.
-If you see any chances for removing overhead, please let me know over at [Twitter](https://x.com/_0x5d) or [Bluesky](https://bsky.app/profile/0x5d.bsky.social)!
+That's just over 3 seconds more than fio, which is a little bit of overhead.
+If you see any chances for reducing it, please let me know over at [Twitter](https://x.com/_0x5d) or [Bluesky](https://bsky.app/profile/0x5d.bsky.social)!

 ## The real friends were the walls we crashed into along the way

 > Soundtrack: [Turnstile - Endless](https://youtu.be/ccLAgkz2eGI?si=iGSnoGf1BH429mi8)
+>
 > _When I hit a wall I gotta BREAK.
 IN._

 Here are some things I ran into.